Ireland at the 1976 Summer Olympics

 Ireland competed at the 1976 Summer Olympics in Montreal, Quebec, Canada.
 44 competitors, 41 men and 3 women, took part in 34 events in 10 sports.
+Cearbhall Ó Dálaigh did not attend the Olympics in Montreal due to the African boycott.

 Archery

 In Ireland's first appearance in archery competition at the Olympics, the nation was represented by one man, James Conroy.